andrelkj/GravidadeZero/README.md

-git status - return repository and files status git add . - add all pending changes to the staged file git commit -m 'message' - commit all staged changes and define a message to the commit
+git status - return repository and files status git add . - add all pending changes to the staged file git commit -m 'message' - commit all staged changes and define a message to the commit git pull - pull github updates to the local environment git push - push local updates to the github environment

 ## chmod +x run.sh